Banks must ensure their systems speak to each other for better service to customers: FM | Business

 - India

-Finance minister Nirmala Sitharaman on Friday urged banks to ensure that their systems speak to each other so that they are able to serve customers in a better way.
+Union finance minister Nirmala Sitharaman on Friday exhorted all banks to ensure that their systems ''speak'' to each other for the benefit of customers.

-The minister, while delivering the keynote address at the 75th annual meeting of the Indian Banks Association (IBA), said many a time customers are forced to transact with multiple lenders due to which it is important that the systems of one bank talks to that of other.
-She termed such a mechanism as an artificial wall erected by lenders to protect their turf.
+Customers transact with multiple lenders and are inconvenienced to redo an entire set of processes while starting a relationship with a new lender due to the ''wall'' created by a lender, Sitharaman said.

-The finance minister also underlined the need for ensuring that banking personnel converse in the local language so that their customers are served better.
+''Each of us (banks) have created our own empires.
+Each of us has got our own digital systems.
+But that does not talk to the next one,'' the FM said, addressing bankers' lobby grouping at Indian Banks Association's annual general meeting here.

-She also said it is essential that banks invest in web 3.0 and artificial intelligence to ensure that frauds are prevented.
-The minister underlined the fact that adequate regulatory vigil along with technology upgrades have helped banks prevent frauds to a considerable extent.
+She also appreciated the work done by lenders like Axis Bank and others to deepen banking reach in the North East.

-The minister also urged bankers to ensure that there is early detection of fraud by increasing cyber security.
+The FM also asked lenders to ensure that a branch-level staffer speaks the local language of the area he or she is posted in to ensure that business needs are met, and asked why can't a banker learn a new language like Hindi in pursuit of the same?
+Lenders need to be more sensible in their recruitment strategies and ensure that those not knowing the regional language are made to work in backend offices and not be present in customer-facing branch offices, she said.

-She reminded bankers that they will have to prepare themselves to play a bigger role as the country moves to become a developed economy by 2047 when the nation will be completing a century of independence.
-The minister also appreciated the critical role banks played during Covid pandemic in helping the wheels of the economy moving, and also helping the common man.
+The minister also appreciated the critical role banks played during Covid pandemic in helping the wheels of the economy move, and also helping the common man.

 Appreciating the positive role that Banking Correspondents (BCs), especially female BCs, have played in financial inclusion over the years, she said women BCs have been much more productive than their male counterparts, and wanted bankers ''to be positively prejudiced to hire more and more women as BCs''.